sxcode runs entirely on your own machineDownload for Windows, macOS and Linux

 Watch the whole build move at once.

-Every agent streams in parallel — jump in to type, talk with local voice, or review diffs without leaving the canvas.
+Every agent streams in parallel.
+Jump in to type, talk with local voice, or review diffs without ever leaving the canvas.

 session timeline00:00 → 03:42